Showing posts sorted by relevance for query gauntlet. Sort by date Show all posts

 The CryptO'pinion?

-I have always ranked the Bitmap Brothers as one of the best 16-Bit developers and the freakish charm of Chaos Engine certainly helps to prove this.
-I cannot say whether it's better than Gauntlet because it is similar but, also different.
-It's marmite and I personally think people are going to find themselves split over which is best?
+I have always ranked the Bitmap Brothers as one of the best 16-Bit developers and the freakish charm of Chaos Engine certainly helps to prove that.
+I cannot say whether it's better than Gauntlet because it is similar but different.
+It's marmite and I personally think people are going to find themselves split over these?

-My only gripe is the difficulty on later levels which I fear is over the top for me and my skills.
+My only gripe is the difficulty on later levels which I fear is over the top.
 This means I must reach high on the cheat shelf, which isn't really good when you think about it.
 However, there is a passcode system which is a fantastic feature.
 Overall, this is a remarkable and addictive shooter stuffed full of action.
 I love it!!

 8BitChip and D-Bug have created hard drive installable games which are superb!!